Missed Connections by Brian Francis

 What I thought

-I featured this book in my top LGBTQ selects on the Daily Hive to celebrate Vancouver Pride.
+I featured this book in my top LGBTQ+ selects on Daily Hive for Vancouver Pride.
 I hadn't planned to review the book for Avocado Diaries, but I just absolutely fell in love with it, and wanted to share it with my readers here.

 Missed Connections is a gorgeously written, heartwarming book with sprinklings of comedy throughout.
 It's charming, engaging, and deeply moving.
 The book opened my eyes to what coming out and being gay was like in the 80s and early 90s, right around when I was born.
 When I came out, it was to a different world.
 Albeit, it was still a world that didn't accept me for being me.